The Best Pumpkins for Pumpkin Pies

 Cool the halves and then scoop out the cooked flesh.
 Puree it in a food processor.
 The puree can be used immediately or frozen for later use.

-When all is said and done, pumpkins are just another winter squash.
+When all is said and done, pumpkins are just a variety of winter squash.
 So if you are unable to grow or buy culinary pumpkins, you can substitute other kinds of winter squash in your recipes.

 © 2013 Caren White